luckboy/Letin/doc/vm.md

 objects.
 If a program uses canceled reference, this program terminates with the error of canceled reference.

+### Exceptions

+Any function can throw an exception.
+An exception can be system exception or user exception.
+The user exception is thrown by the throw instruction.
+The user exception just has exception data that is referred by reference that is an argument of the throw instruction.

+Exceptions can be caught by uses of the try operation that invokes a function.
+If this function throws an exception, the try operation invokes a function of exception handling.
+The first function and the second function are eagerly evaluated.
+The try operation takes two operation argument which is indexes of functions.
+Also, the try operation takes allocated arguments which
+are: first argument of function, second argument of function, the IO object.
+The arguments of the first function are:

+* first allocated argument of the try operation
+* IO object

+The arguments of the function of exception handling are:

+* error number
+* exception data
+* second allocated argument of the try operation
+* IO object

+The try operation and the first function and the function of exception handling return a tuple with any value and the IO object.

 ## Instructions

 An instruction can have arguments or an operation with or without arguments.
 An operation